 What is rehab?

-The aim of rehab is to understand what led you to where you are now, and your reasons for using drugs, so that you can stay drug-free.
+The aim of rehab is to understand what led you to where you are now, and your reasons for using drugs or alcohol, so that you can stay drug-free.

 Different providers of rehabilitation services offer different approaches or disciplines.
 You will need to think about which approach will suit you.
 These helpful descriptions are currently published on the Rehab Online website.